Pearson-Higher-Ed/design/c/forms/v1.0.0-beta.4/index.md

       - type: wide image
         src: ./assets/form_basic.png
         caption: A two column style form showing all the principle components.

+  - type: section
+    name: Form groups

+  - type: two column
+    text: |
+      If you have many fields, consider organizing related fields into groups.
+Each group can have a section title.
+The form groups consist sections titles and follow by separation line and input field.

+    contents:
     - type: wide image
       src: ./assets/form_basic_sections.png
-        caption: Example of form groups.
+      caption: Form groups in mobile screen.

+  - type: section
+    name: Form in responsive

+  - type: two column
+    text: |
+      Mobile responsive is sharing he same spec the same spec as the desktop version.
+Except one column style only.

+    contents:
     - type: narrow image
-        src: ./assets/form_mobile.png
+      src: ./assets/form_mobile_sections.png
       caption: Example of basic form in mobile screen
     - type: narrow image
-        src: ./assets/form_mobile_sections.png
+      src: ./assets/form_mobile_error.png
-        caption: Form groups in mobile screen.
+      caption: Example of form error in mobile screen

   - type: section
     name: Error Handling

   - type: two column
     text: |
-      Individual input fields should present their own errors following the styles dictated in the [inputs components](http://pearson-higher-ed.github.io/design/c/inputs/v2.0.0-beta.3/#labels).
+      Individual input fields should present their own errors following the styles dictated in the [inputs components](http://pearson-higher-ed.github.io/design/c/inputs/#information-error-text).
 Fields with errors should always be accompanied by error text, unless a top level error message is sufficient to understand and fix the problems.

       Top Level Errors relevant to the form as a whole may be presented above the first input and below the form name.
 Refer to [alerts components](http://http://pearson-higher-ed.github.io/design/c/alerts/)

     contents:
       - type: wide image
         src: ./assets/form_error.png
         caption: An example of error alert.
-      - type: narrow image
-        src: ./assets/form_mobile_error.png
-        caption: Basic form with error alerts in mobile screen.